sc0ttj/component/README.md

 ## Using the `Ctx` module

-If using a `<canvas>` to render components, you can **optionally** extend it using `Ctx`, which adds new drawing methods & shapes, save as image and video, a chainable API and more, all in less than 3kb.
+If using a `<canvas>` to render components, you can **optionally** extend it using `Ctx`, which adds new drawing methods & shapes, save as image and video, a chainable API and more.

+Features:

+- extra drawing methods:
+  - cardinals splines (smooth curves, with segments and optional points)
+  - circles & ellipses
+  - gradient-filled rectangles (linear) and circles (radial)
+  - grids
+  - polygons from any array of points
+  - polyshapes, like hexagons, etc
+  - rounded corner rectangles
+  - rings (doughnuts)
+  - stars
+  - triangles
+  - more..
+- a simple camera:
+  - pan, scale, rotate
+- chainable API:
+  - all methods are chainable unless they return something (see regular canvas API)
+- maths helper functions:
+  - convert between radians/degrees, get distances, etc
+- save to image and video:
+  - embed SVG as code, Element or file with `ctx.drawImg()`, which handles caching for you
+  - save canvas as an image with `ctx.canvas.image.saveAs('filename.png')`
+  - record canvas to video with `ctx.canvas.video.record()`
+  - save the video with `ctx.canvas.video.saveAs('filename.webm')`
+- less than 4kb, gzipped

+Note:

-Note that `Ctx` only extends the 2dContext of Component canvases - it won't affect or extend other `<canvas>` elements.
+- only extends the 2dContext of Component canvases - it won't affect or extend other `<canvas>` elements.
+- only works in the browser, unless you polyfill the `<canvas>` 2d context in your NodeJS program.

 ### In browsers: